Last Updated on February 18, 2021 by Tanmay Sarkar

 - Location: location also has a role in setting the renting price.
 If you are in a big city then chances are that you would get lots of options for an RV that you want.
 This creates competition and the prices are lowered.
 The same RV in a rural location might ask for a higher price than the urban area but, that is not always the case.

 - Season: if you are trying to rent an RV during the peak of the season then you may not get a lower price.
 There is a competitive demand for it and it increases the cost of renting.
-During off-seasons, the prices are always low.
+During the off-season, the prices are always low.

 - Company: yet another factor in deciding the prices as there are different types of companies.
-Where a peer to peer RV renting company may cost you less and corporate type of company will ask for a higher price.
+Where a peer-to-peer RV renting company may cost you the less and corporate type of company will ask for a higher price.

 - Camping Festival: this is a rare chance but you may be renting an RV, near some RV festival or other kinds of a festival where people like to go in an RV.
 There can be a sudden hike in the renting price near that location.
 So, next time you see an unusual price hike then it can be the possible reason for that.